biemond/solaredge.modbus/README.md

 - Inverters with SetApp and with display
 - Modbus energy Meter
 - Storedge devices (DC connected battery storage)
-- Growatt - SPH 8000TL3 BH-UP Hybrid Inverter and others in the same range
+- Growatt - SPH XXX Hybrid Inverter and others in the same range

 ## Inverters
 Modbus TCP is disabled by default on all inverters, you have to enable this function